A complete guide on how to hire React Native developers

 Expo tools.
 Familiarity with Expo will be an extra plus.
-It is a set of tools that enhances mobile development by making it easier and faster.
-Expo adds flexibility and opportunity to customize apps built with React Native.
+It is a set of tools that enhances React Native app development by making it easier and faster.
+Expo adds flexibility and opportunity to customize apps built with React Native framework.

 Soft skills can be divided into three categories, describing a candidate’s ability to work in a team, cope with tasks and deadlines, and willingness to learn.
 Of course, there are some personal features that can be accepted if an applicant is an outstanding specialist.
 Don’t take this classification as the final say and feel free to adapt it if needed.